ACCIDENT CLAIM SOLICITORS - PERSONAL INJURY COMPENSATION UKHELPLINE: ☎

 Accident Claim Solicitors

 Our accident claim solicitors undergo continual academic training and are able to deal with injuries varying from minor whiplash to spinal injury, brain damage and fatal accident claims.
 We'll ensure that you get a fair deal.
-We are not an accident claims management company and you will not have to deal with any unqualified managers, middlemen or agents.
 We believe that it's important that a specialist solicitor is involved from the very start to ensure that you establish your legal rights and obtain fair and reasonable compensation.
 You deserve the best so don't settle for less.

 Negligence law was effectively created in a 1932 court case called Donahue v Stephenson in which a woman called Donahue took legal action for damages for personal injury when she had gastro-enteritis after drinking from a bottle of ginger beer that contained a dead snail.
 The judge who heard the case was Lord Atkin and he ruled, for the first time ever, that the manufacturer of the ginger beer had a 'duty of care' for the safety and well being of Donahue notwithstanding that it was her friend who had actually bought the bottle and in allowing a snail to remain in the bottle of ginger beer, the manufacturer had been negligent.

 There are now numerous definitions of negligence and one of the most commonly referred to by accident claim solicitors is 'the omission to do something which a reasonable man guided by those considerations which ordinarily regulate the conduct of human affairs would do, or doing something which a prudent and reasonable man would not do'.
-Since Donahue v Stephenson negligence law has been constantly refined and in order for a negligence solicitor to actually claim compensation on behalf of a client it is necessary to show that the other person owed the injured person a duty of care and all employers automatically owe a duty of care to their employees, that the duty was breached, that the injury was caused by the negligent act and that the victim sustained loss or damage which may include personal injury.
+Since Donahue v Stephenson negligence law has been constantly refined and in order for a negligence solicitor to actually claim compensation on behalf of a client it is necessary to show that the other person owed the injured person a duty of care, that the duty was breached, that the injury was caused by the negligent act and that the victim sustained loss or damage which may include personal injury.

 All legal claims are subject to time limits and in the case of a personal injury compensation claim the general time limit means that a claim must be settled or legal proceedings must have been issued in a court of law within three years of the accident.
 There are exceptions for those claimants who are under the age of 18 years at the time of the incident whereby the three year period does not start to run until the 18th birthday and for the mentally incapacitated whereby the three year period may never start to run.
 Failure to abide by the time limits may mean that the opportunity to claim compensation is lost forever however the court does have a wide, but rarely exercised discretion to increase time limits.